OpenAg Wiki Archive

 It also reads configuration from a number of other ROS parameters as

 well.
-The controller gains are passed in as parameters Kp
+The controller gains are passed in as parameters Kp, Ki, and

 the control effors.
 Specifically, commands with absolute value less than